 Our Clinical Psychology Internship Program adheres to APPIC guidelines in our recruitment process.
 APPIC has strengthened its position regarding sharing of information about ranking of candidates and sites.
 As members of the APPIC, we understand and accept the policy that neither we, nor any member at our training facility (including current interns and fellows), will solicit, accept, or use any ranking-related information from any intern applicant prior to uniform notification day.
 We participate in the computer match through APPIC and adhere to the APPIC Match Policies.
 All matches are contingent upon successful completion of required background checks, including Pennsylvania Act 33 (PA Child Abuse History Clearance), Act 34 (PA State Police Request for Criminal Records), and Act 73 (FBI Criminal Background Check).
 Applicants who do not successfully pass these background checks will be dismissed from the internship.

 All applications are reviewed by the Clinical Psychology Training Committee.
-Students identified as best suited for our program will be contacted in early December and invited to attend one of our two-day applicant interview visits scheduled in January.
+Students identified as best suited for our program will be contacted in November and invited to attend one of our one-day applicant interview visits scheduled in January.
 During the visit, applicants are interviewed by members of the faculty, tour our facilities, and have the opportunity to speak with current interns.

 Administrative inquiries should be directed to Elizabeth Fyne.